9 Types Of Legal Entity in Germany for Business Incorporation

 • A general partnership or OHG is a traditional partnership structure for SMEs.

-• At least two members must sign a partnership contract in order to form these types of legal entity in Germany.
+• At least two members must sign a partnership contract to form these types of legal entities in Germany.

 • A general partnership firm comprises a minimum of 2 partners, and the company’s revenues are split equally among the partners.